 Live-Tweeting at Events – How To Guide

-Social media is now a huge part of every event, with Twitter being the most prominent.
+Social media is now a huge part of every event, with Twitter being one of the most prominent channels.

 Whether you are organising an event or attending you may want to consider the benefits of live tweeting in the lead up and on the day of the event.